 Committed - amounts that can be used only for specific purposes determined by a formal action of the governing board.
 The governing board is the highest level of decision-making authority for the District.
 Commitments may be established, modified, or rescinded only through resolutions or other action as approved by the governing board.
-The District currently does not have any committed funds.
+The District has \$1,000,031 committed for the deferred maintenance program.